 “Movie Nights” have got a new meaning courtesy PRIMA Cinema.
 California-based PRIMA Cinema has created an internet-based public version service that will allow subscribers to watch current-release theatrical movies in their own homes!
 Now you too can feel like a Hollywood mogul as you invite friends and family for your very own “movie premiere” nights.
-That is, if you can afford the service in the first place.
+That is if you can afford the service in the first place.
 Per movie title costs a whopping $500!

 The process involves PRIMA signing distribution deals with independent studios.
-Once a deal is finalized PRIMA endorses the studios movie.
+Once a deal is finalized, PRIMA endorses the studio’s movie.
 The movies are all automatically downloaded into every subscriber’s PRIMA Cinema Player.

-PRIMA also offers a biometric security device along with the player to prohibit unauthorized users from accessing the player.
+PRIMA also offers a biometric security device and the player to prohibit unauthorized users from accessing the player.
 It also includes a subscriber-specific “watermark” on all downloaded films.
 The player and security device will cost you $35,000 in addition to the $500 that you will have to shell out per title.

 Will the theater owners take objection to this new high-end service?
 We will have to wait and watch.

 The movie in the image featured above is Les Miserables, which PRIMA Cinema looks forward to sharing on Christmas day with their members.